Compound ID | 2779

 Details of activity: Active against Mycobacterium tuberculosis.
 Mycobacterium ranae, Mycobacterium phlei, and Mycobacterium smegmatis; protein synthesis inhibitor (blocks elongation factor G-mediated translocation of mRNA)

-Description: Natural product from Streptomyces puniceus; administered via injection; used as second line anti-tubercular drug
+Description: Natural product from Streptomyces puniceus; administered via injection; used as second line anti-tubercular drug; a tuberactinomycin-type antibiotic

 Institute where first reported: Research Laboratories of Parke, Davis & Company, Detroit Michigan USA; Research Laboratories, Chas.
 Pfizer & Co., Inc., Brooklyn, New York, USA